389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

     $ cp ./src/com/netscape/management/client/console/versioninfo.properties\
      bin/com/netscape/management/client/console

-#### Launch Eclipse and setup the projects
+### Launch Eclipse and setup the projects

-Setup the idm-console-framework project
+#### Setup the idm-console-framework project

 -   Create a project for **idm-console-framework**:  File -> New -> Java Project
 -   Set the project name, and do NOT use the default location.
-Instead set the location to the top of your git repositiory for for the idm-console-framework:  $HOME/source/idm-console-framework/
+Instead set the location to the top of your git repositiory for the idm-console-framework:  $HOME/source/idm-console-framework/
 -   Click "Next"
 -   Under the "Libraries" tab, add "external jars"
     -   /usr/lib64/jss/jss4.jar
     -   /usr/share/java/ldapjdk.jar
 -   Click "Finish"

-Setup the admin-console project
+#### Setup the admin-console project

 -   Create a project for **admin-console**:  File -> New -> Java Project
 -   Set the project name, and do NOT use the default location.
-Instead set the location to the top of your git repositiory for for the admin-console:  $HOME/source/admin-console/
+Instead set the location to the top of your git repositiory for the admin-console:  $HOME/source/admin-console/
 -   Click "Next"
 -   Under the "Projects" tab, add the **idm-console-framework** project
 -   Under the "Libraries" tab, add "external jars"